 Overview: Streamline is the world’s leading Sales and Operations Planning Software Platform for small to medium-sized and large enterprises.

-Headquartered in New York, Streamline has over 150 partners and more than 300+ enterprise customers worldwide, including the US, Canada, and 28 other countries.
+Headquartered in New York, Streamline has over 150 partners and hundreds of enterprise customers worldwide, including the US, Canada, and 28 other countries.
 This AI-powered software platform helps manufacturers, retailers, and distributors boost profit margins by 1-5 percentage points.